harshsingh32/harshsingh32/README.md

 </h1 >
 I'm an undergraduate student in tech with a passion for Fullstack development.
 I love building creative and engaging web applications that provide a smooth user experience.
 I'm proficient in HTML, CSS, and JavaScript.

-**I am actively applying for the 6/12 month internship.
+**I am actively applying for the 6 month internship.
 Please 😊 Hire me.**

 - 🔭 I’m currently working on Machine Learning.
 - 🌱 I’m currently learning Reactjs
 - 👯 I’m looking to collaborate on Fullstack development
 - 🤔 I’m looking for help with Full Stack Development.
-- 💬 Ask me about Development
+- 💬 Ask me about Web Development
 - 😄 Pronouns: he/him
 - 🌍 I'm based in India
 - 📬 Contact at [Harsh Singh](mailto:hasew7890@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)